 FIG. 1.
-Schematic showing potential-energy curves V versus intermolecular distance r (both in arbitrary units), outlining the various scattering processes and channel labels.
-Direct and indirect scattering processes are shown by red and blue arrows, respectively.
-The incoming channel is labeled a; inelastic scattering channels that can be observed in an experiment are denoted by roman letters $b, c, \ldots$ ; reactive scattering channels that can be observed in an experiment are denoted by roman letters $k, l, m, \ldots$ ; inelastic or reactive channels that are unobserved in a given experiment are denoted by letters $\rho, \sigma, \tau, \ldots$ .
-Finally a dense forest of resonant states of the collision complex labeled by $\mu$ with a mean level spacing d (in arbitrary units) is shown in the well of the potential.
+Schematic outlining the various scattering processes and channel labels.
+Direct and indirect scattering processes are shown by red and blue arrows respectively.
+The incoming channel is labelled a; inelastic scattering channels that can be observed in an experiment are denoted by roman letters b, c,...; reactive scattering channels that can be observed in an experiment are denoted by roman letters k, l, m, \ldots ; inelastic or reactive channels that are unobserved in a given experiment are denoted by letters $\rho, \sigma, \tau, \ldots$ Finally a dense forest of resonant states labelled by μ of the collision complex, of, with a mean level spacing d, is shown in the well of the potential.

-letters (except the incident channel a).
-In some experiments inelastic channels are measured but reactive ones are not, or vice versa.
-Therefore, one has to determine which processes are labeled as observed or unobserved processes for a particular experiment of interest.
+on the details of a particular experiment.
+In some experiments, all the final states can be measured so that there are no channels denoted by greek letters, while in others none of the final states can be measured so that there are no channels denoted by roman letters (except the incident channel a).
+In some experiments, inelastic channels are measured but reactive ones are not, or vice versa.
+Therefore one has to determine which processes are labelled as observed or unobserved processes for a particular experiment of interest.
 In Sec.
 II D, we will detail how these unobserved processes can be gathered into an overall, absorption term.

-The observed and unobserved processes are those that are expected to produce inelastic scattering or chemical reactions immediately, that is, without forming a collision complex, shown in Fig. 1 by the red arrow labeled direct scattering.
+The observed and unobserved processes are those that are expected to produce inelastic scattering or chemical reactions immediately, that is, without forming a collision complex, shown in Fig. 1 by the red arrow labelled direct scattering.
 Typically, the results of these processes release kinetic energy greater than the depth of the trap holding the molecules, and hence lead to what we term direct loss.
 By contrast, indirect scattering processes which proceed via complex formation, shown in Fig. 1 by the blue arrows, will not immediately lead to trap loss.
-Molecules lost into the collision complex require a second step to leave the trap which consists of either absorbing a photon of trapping light, colliding with another molecule, or decaying into an allowed channel of reactants or products.
+Molecules lost into the collision complex require a second step to leave the trap, which consists of either absorbing a photon of trapping light, colliding with another molecule, or decaying into an allowed channel of reactants or products.
 The present theory will not explicitly address this second step, focusing only on the formation of the complex.